 The Bereavement Committee is a compassionate group of volunteers who assist families who have just experienced the death of a loved one.
 During the families’ time of sorrow the Bereavement Committee responds to the gospel message “to comfort all who mourn.”
 When a Church member dies we offer a meal to the family.
 It can be served in the Church Hall, or we can bring the meal to the home after the funeral.

 We really need some more help so if you would like to join this Ministry we would love to have you join a team.
-Please call me, Barbara Mazzola, at 224-2433(home).
+Please call me, LeJean Carter, at 989-590-3965.